-There are many choices for the best studio headphone out there.
-Characteristics such us, size, shape, style, comfort level, noise cancellation, removable cables, extra gifts, make it a hard choice for everyone.
-With our personal experience, recommendations, reviews, specific features and the price tag we picked five of the best studio headphones.
+There are many music production headphones for beat-making out there.
+Characteristics such as size, shape, style, comfort level, noise cancellation, removable cables, and extra accessories, make it a hard choice for everyone.
+With our personal experience, recommendations, reviews, specific features, and price tag, we picked the top seven headphones for music production.

 1. AUDIO TECHNICA ATH-M50X

 The title of the best headphones for music production could quickly go to Audio Technica ATH-M50X.
 I use it in my studio, and if I had to choose again, I would pick this one.
-With a very affordable price tag and features that overcome headphones with double the price, is an excellent option for every music producer and studio owner.
+With a very affordable price tag and features that overcome headphones with double the price, it is an excellent option for every music producer and studio owner.

-ATH-M50X has a superb sound quality and frequency range.
+ATH-M50X has superb sound quality and frequency range.
 In total offers an excellent flat response but with a small boost on low frequencies that gives deep and punchy bass.
-As a closed-back type of headphones provides superior isolation from ambient sounds with little sound leakage.
-The 98 dB sensitivity and maximum input power of 1600mW, may not sound enough for live performances, but for studio monitoring is ideal.
+As closed-back type of headphones provides superior isolation from ambient sounds with little sound leakage.
+The 98 dB sensitivity and maximum input power of 1600mW, may not sound enough for live performances, but studio monitoring is ideal.

 Musicians who use it: Paul McCartney, Hardwell, Kygo, and many more professional music producers and artists.